 Curiously, Otero abstained from voting, but did not state a reason.

 According to the website of the California Fair Political Practices Commission, “Certain officials (including city council members, planning commissioners, and members of the boards of supervisors) have a mandated manner in which they must disqualify from decisions made at a public meeting (including closed session decisions) and must publicly identify a conflict of interest and leave the room before the item is discussed.”

-Otero was observed by ECM and others sitting on the dais in the Board of Trustees chamber and can be heard in this recording made by ECM.
+Otero was observed by ECM and others sitting on the dais in the Board of Trustees chamber during the discussion and can be heard in this recording made by ECM.

 Otero Construction won a prior construction bid from the district for $14,000, according to a list of projects the company submitted with its bid.